-Andrew Picard lectures in Public Theology and Systematic Theology at Carey Baptist College.
+Andrew Picard is the Director of the Carey Graduate School and lectures in Public Theology and Systematic Theology at Carey Baptist College.
 Andrew has published in the areas of Christian Doctrine, Baptist theology and history, postcolonial whiteness and racism, and theology and disability.
 Andrew’s interests are found at the intersectional possibilities of interdisciplinary research in theology and culture and their implications for Christian faith and life.
 Along with teaching, Andrew is completing his PhD which explores Colin Gunton’s trinitarian theology of culture.
 Andrew is a registered Baptist Minister, Co-President of New Zealand Baptist Research and Historical Society, Associate Editor of The Pacific Journal of Baptist Research, and on the Editorial Board of Archer Press.

 - Bachelor of Theology (Hons) (University of Auckland)

 - Diploma of Pastoral Leadership (Carey Baptist College)

 - Doctor of Philosophy Candidate (University of Otago)

 - Associate Editor, Pacific Journal of Baptist Research